gfetterman/fyshy/README.md

 # fishpy

-fishpy is a clone of the old Flash game "Fishy", where you control a fish trying to survive in a dangerous pond.
-You eat anything smaller than you are, and you avoid anything bigger.
+fishpy is a clone of the old Flash game "Fishy", where you control a fish trying to survive in a dangerous pond by eating smaller neighbors and avoiding bigger ones.

 ## Installation